SS Edmund Fitzgerald: Underwater surveys

 From May 20 to 28, 1976, the U.S. Navy dived on the wreck using its unmanned submersible, CURV-III, and found Edmund Fitzgerald lying in two large pieces in 530 ft of water.
 Navy estimates put the length of the bow section at 276 ft and that of the stern section at 253 ft.
 The bow section stood upright in the mud, some 170 ft from the stern section that lay capsized at a 50-degree angle from the bow.
-In between the two broken sections lay a large mass of taconite pellets and scattered wreckage lying about, including hatch covers and hull plating.
+In between the two broken sections lay a large mass of taconite pellets and scattered wreckage, including hatch covers and hull plating.